In a time of corporate gloom, Southeast Asian companies bring some light

 “The domestic demand story is structural in nature and has yet to run its course.”

-The Morgan Stanley report pointed to strong performances by companies including Indonesia’s top gas distributor Perusahaan Gas Negara (PGAS.JK), Thailand’s top energy firm PTT Pcl (PTT.BK) and Philippine conglomerate San Miguel Corp (SMC.PS).
+The Morgan Stanley report pointed to strong performances by companies including Indonesia’s top gas distributor Perusahaan Gas Negara, Thailand’s top energy firm PTT Pcl and Philippine conglomerate San Miguel Corp.

 The robust profits contrast with the story in China, once the darling of emerging-market investors.

-Last week, Chinese telecom equipment maker ZTE Corp (0763.HK) flagged a third-quarter loss that would erase its profit earlier in the year.
-China Life Insurance Co Ltd (2628.HK) also issued a profit warning.
+Last week, Chinese telecom equipment maker ZTE Corp flagged a third-quarter loss that would erase its profit earlier in the year.
+China Life Insurance Co Ltd also issued a profit warning.

 Analysts have cut estimates for Chinese companies in the MSCI China index every month since June 2011, according to Thomson Reuters I/B/E/S. September’s revisions were the worst in 2-1/2 years after grim first-half report cards.